 office waiting time short (unless theres an intervening emergency).
 Our

 Ratings Tables show vets ratings for this aspect of service.
-As you
+While

-can see, this is one of the areas in which vets score lowest, but there
+this is one of the areas in which vets score lowest, there is substantial

-is substantial variation among practices, with a few getting superior
+variation among practices, with some getting superior ratings from more

-ratings from more than 90 percent of their surveyed customers and others
+than 90 percent of their surveyed customers and others rated superior

 To save time and moneyand enable you to respond quickly to a pets needsits